tarowatanabe/cicada/README.rst

 In depth
 ````````

 The above example can be found at `samples/scfg/sample.sh`.
-If you
+The
+details of grammars, features and operations are described in
+`doc/grammar.rst`, `doc/features.rst` and `doc/operation.rst`, respectively.
-want to try tree-to-string or string-to-tree models, see
+If you want to try tree-to-string or string-to-tree models, see
 `samples/t2s/sample.sh` and `samples/s2t/sample.sh`.
 In order to train a model, see `doc/training.rst` and
 `doc/training-stsg.rst` which describe how to create your own